 Welcome to 4th Grade

 Welcome to all my students, parents, and their families.
 I am Ms. Brenda Ryan.
 I am blessed to be a member of the St. Frances Cabrini School community.
-I have been teaching for approximately 18 years and I love teaching fourth grade.
+I have been teaching for 23 years; 14 years here at Cabrini.
+I love teaching fourth grade.
 I am an active Catholic and I find it especially rewarding to be a Catholic School Teacher who takes an active role in a fourth grader’s faith formation.

-I grew up in California, received my BA degree in education from Eastern Illinois University, and my Masters in Teaching from City U. I have two full grown sons, Mick and Craig, and an orange cat named Pumpkin.
+I grew up in California, received my BA degree in education from Eastern Illinois University, and my Masters in Teaching from City U. I have two full grown sons, Mick and Craig.

 My Philosophy: The teacher is here to not only instruct, but inspire the students while making the curriculum relevant to the students’ daily lives.
 The teacher is their guide, facilitator, and motivator.
 Children learn best in a safe and nurturing environment that is Christ-like and displays mutual respect for all.